Earl of Yarborough: History

 (however, it was sold in 1855).
 In 1837 Yarborough was created Baron Worsley, of Appuldurcombe on the Isle of Wight, and Earl of Yarborough, in the Peerage of the United Kingdom.
 He was succeeded by his son, the second Earl.
 He represented Newport, Isle of Wight, Lincolnshire and North Lincolnshire in Parliament and served as Lord Lieutenant of Lincolnshire.
 Lord Yarborough is also remembered for giving his name to the bridge term the "Yarborough hand".
 His son, the third Earl, was Member of Parliament for Great Grimsby.

 On his early death the titles passed to his son, the fourth Earl.
 He held office in the second Conservative administration of Lord Salisbury as Captain of the Honourable Corps of Gentlemen-at-Arms from 1890 to 1892 and was also Lord Lieutenant of Lincolnshire.
 In 1905 he assumed by Royal licence for himself and issue the surname and arms of Pelham only in 1905.
 Lord Yarborough married Marcia Lane-Fox, daughter of Sackville George Lane-Fox, 15th Baron Darcy de Knayth and 12th Baron Conyers.
 The baronies of Darcy de Knayth and Conyers fell into abeyance on the latter's death in 1888.
-However, in 1892 the barony of Conyers was called out of abeyance in favour of Marcia, who became the thirteenth Baron Conyers in her own right.
+However, in 1892 the barony of Conyers was called out of abeyance in favour of Marcia, who became the thirteenth Baroness Conyers in her own right.
 In 1903 the ancient barony of Fauconberg, which had been in abeyance since 1463, was also called out in her favour and she became the seventh Baroness Fauconberg as well.